 PDF is a globally-accepted format, everyone uses the same string.
 We know that interest in pdf continues to grow worldwide, but one obvious question is: where are searches for "pdf" increasing relative to all web-searches, and where are they not?

-In the United States, for example, it’s possible that we may have already hit “peak PDF” with the highest proportion of searches for “pdf” occurring in September, 2015:
+In the United States, for example, we may have already hit "peak PDF" with the highest proportion (to date) of searches for "pdf" occurring in September, 2015: